kyletolle/texor/README.md

 When you have modified a file, you can type `Ctrl-S` to save the file.

 Note: If you are saving a new file, it will prompt you for a filename.

+### Searching

+Type `Ctrl-F` to search.

+Type in your search term and the screen will highlight the first match found.
+Use the arrow keys to go to the next and previous search results.

+Type `Enter` to finish searching and leave your cursor on that search result or `Esc` to cancel and return your cursor to where it was before the search.

+### Syntax Highlighting

+Syntax highlighting colors strings, numbers, keywords, and comments for files in both the C and Ruby programming languages.

 ### Quitting